Basic and Transitional Studies

 Orientations

-All new ABE/GED/ESL students must attend a 10-12 hour orientation class where they will be tested, learn about the program, take a tour of the campus, and set goals.
-Students need to attend every day of the orientation-no exceptions.
-If there are students who haven’t studied in our program for a year or more, they will be considered a new student and will need to go through orientation as well.
+All new ABE/GED®/ESL students must attend a 10–12 hour orientation class where they will be tested, learn about the program, take a tour of the campus, and set goals.
+Students need to attend every day of the orientation–no exceptions.
+If there are students who haven't studied in our program for two years or more, they will be considered a new student and will need to go through orientation as well.
 Orientations generally happen during quarter breaks.

 Tardiness